MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/cosmosdb/index.md

 ## [Consuming an Azure Cosmos DB Document Database](consuming.md)

-This article explains how to use the Microsoft Azure DocumentDB Client Library to integrate an Azure Cosmos DB document database into a Xamarin.Forms application.
+This article explains how to use the Azure Cosmos DB .NET Standard client library to integrate an Azure Cosmos DB document database into a Xamarin.Forms application.

 ## [Authenticating Users with an Azure Cosmos DB Document Database](authentication.md)